The eroticism industry is full of products designed to elevate your self-pleasure experiences. Some...

 It may be awkward to do in the office, but getting up for five minutes each hour to either go for a short walk or move through the stretches outlined above can do wonders to keep our hips and spines– and, by extension, our entire bodies– healthy.

-This article may contain affiliate links, which refer you to products or services on our partner websites.
+This article contains affiliate links, which refer you to products or services on our partner websites.
 We earn a small commission when you make a purchase using these links.
 This incurs no additional cost to you and helps keep us afloat.
 To learn more about how we pick affiliate partners, check out our editorial policy.